Tales of Legendia: Development

 Preliminary development on Tales of Legendia began in 2000, after the release of Tales of Eternia, with many of its staff drawn from that of Eternia.
 Its development happened in parallel to Tales of Destiny 2 and Tales of Symphonia.
 While its exact development time is unknown, a report in Famitsu stated that its development lasted three years.
 It was first revealed in December 2004 in a teaser trailer featured on a pre-order bonus disc for the series' previous title Tales of Rebirth, which only referred to the game by its development codename "Project MelFes".
 On February 14, 2005, Namco posted silhouettes of two characters on their Tales Channel website, with the game's official reveal coming four days later.
 A tentative Japanese release date of sometime in 2005 was announced the following month, with an English North American release formally announced by the company in April for February 2006.
 In May 2005, Namco gave a finalized Japanese release date set for the following August.
 The game would make an appearance at the 2005 Electronic Entertainment Expo in Los Angeles the following June.

 The game was developed by a team that consisted of staff members from previous Tales entries, as well as developers from the company's Tekken and Soulcalibur fighting game series.
 Producer Jun Toyoda explained that the goal was to create a role-playing game with the "exhilarating battle scenes" found in those titles, and to appeal to players who either felt that fighting games lacked a story or felt that traditional role-playing game combat was too "tedious".
 Although the game features three-dimensional characters, battle sequences were purposefully restricted to a two-dimensional plane to allow the developers to create large monsters without fear of them obstructing the player's view of the action.
 Character animation was handled by Yosuke Kadowaki, who had previously used the same motion-capture technology on Soulcalibur II.
 The scenario was written by Koki Matsumoto and Tsuyoshi Tanaka.
 The main story theme was "bonds", with the main priority being the overlapping stories of the main cast.
-Unlike previous Tales games where character art and design was mostly done by Mutsumi Inomata, Tales of Legendia features characters designed by anime illustrator and animator Kazuto Nakazawa, known for his prior work on the animated sequences from the 2003 film Kill Bill Vol. 1, as well as animated features such as El-Hazard and Nadia: The Secret of Blue Water.
+Unlike previous Tales games where character art and design was mostly done by either Kōsuke Fujishima or Mutsumi Inomata, Tales of Legendia features characters designed by anime illustrator and animator Kazuto Nakazawa, known for his prior work on the animated sequences from the 2003 film Kill Bill Vol. 1, as well as animated features such as El-Hazard and Nadia: The Secret of Blue Water.
 Tales of Legendia includes animated cutscenes produced by Japanese studio Production I.G., and contains more animation than any previous game in the series.